calebyung/NLP-10-K-10-Q-Alpha-Research/README.md

 ### 6. Portfolio Optimization
 * Markowitz Portfolio Optimization was done by building a simple covariance model, followed by a convex optimization in CVXPY to produce the final weights.
 * Sector Neutrality was set as an option.
 If true, an extra constrain would be added to CVXPY to force sector total weight to be zero.

+# Running your own backtesting
+1. Clone this repository
+2. pip install -r requirements.txt
+3. Setup backtesting parameters in config.yml
+4. Run all modules in a jupyter notebook.
+You can follow examples given in example_run_all.ipynb